gabeklein/expressive-mvc/README.md

 The component now updates when any of your declared values change.
 You can add as many values as you like, and they'll stay clean and relatively organized in your code.

-> And now John Doe seems pretty mollified by this development.
+> And John Doe seems pretty mollified by this development now too.

 <br/>